Zoreo/mp_web_scraper/threded/documentation.md

 ## Features
 1. **Web Scraping**:
-   - Scrapes product names and prices from the specified URL using Selenium.
+   - Scrapes product names and prices from the DM Drogerie Markt Bulgaria.
    - Extracts and sorts products by price in ascending order.

 2. **Multithreaded Server**: